jasoncruz-arch/jasoncruz-arch.github.io/_posts/2025-11-03-Reflections-from-Expo-2020-to-Expo-2025.md

 </div>

 Below are a few thoughts from the days that I visited Expo 2025 in Osaka that couldn't make it to the final essay.
 - Sou Fujimoto's Grand Ring was easily the highlight of this year's expo.
 It is omnipresent, yet not overbearing.
-It provides shelter, views, pathways, and intigue.
+It provides shelter, views, pathways, and intrigue.
 - The Philippines pavilion was a pleasant surprise.
 It was better than I expected, especially after the Expo 2020 pavilion in Dubai.
 It was well curated and many people were interacting with the exhibitions inside.
 - The UAE's pavilion was a bit underwhelming (then again I'm comparing it to its host country counterpart).
 It felt more like "just a building", but as you entered, you could smell like you were back in the perfume souq.
 - This year was the Expo of AI– it was heavily featured as a technology and a lot of exhibits included its use for generating photos and videos.
 I imagine it is the older Japanese generation's first exposure to it.